Pet Loss and Bereavement Support

 Alaska Pet Loss & Bereavement Counselor:

-Every Wednesday evening at 7pm AKT, we hold a Private Chat Room available for Pet Owners.
+Every third Wednesday evening at 7pm AKT, we hold a Private Chat Room available for Pet Owners.
 We are moving the Chat Room to a ZOOM session.
 The same link will be available each week and when you join, it will remain private and anonymous.